 Be ready to have an amazing experience in our little private paradise in-between the jungle and the sea. ~ Raja Ampat Dive Lodge

-Stephanie Barros Castro is the booking manager and will help you set up your reservation as well as diving, snorkeling, kayaking, or anything else you choose to do while at Raja Ampat Dive Resort.
+Stephanie Barros Castro is the booking manager and will help you set up your reservation as well as diving, snorkeling, kayaking, or anything else you choose to do while at Raja Ampat Dive Lodge.

 While you're in Indonesia, you really should try to get to Gili Trawangan if you love that island vibe.